aabduul/alx-system_engineering-devops/0x01-shell_permissions/README.md

 X permission to owner, grp owner & othrt user to hello Sets permission to the file hello
 Sets the mode of the file hello -rwxr-x-wx
+Sets the mode of the file hello the same as olleh’s mode